JoshuaKGoldberg/TypeStat/docs/Architecture.md

 1. Variable types
 2. Function-like return types
+3. Property accessors
-3. Property types
+4. Property declaration types
-4. Parameter types
+5. Parameter types
-5. Function `this` types
+6. Function `this` types

 Within each round of applying mutations, TypeStat will stop after each step if any mutations are found.
 Adding mutations from one from can improve mutations from other forms, so reloading the file between rounds could reduce the number of later rounds.